-Students should obtain a portfolio requirements addendum for their major from the college's Academic Advising Office, ARCH 141, at the beginning of the academic year in which they intend to apply to the upper-division program.
-Requirements or instructions indicated in the addendum for that academic year take precedence over any other printed material.
+Students should obtain an application and a portfolio guidelines form for their major from the college's Academic Advising Office, ARCH 141, at the beginning of the academic year in which they intend to apply to the upper-division program.
+Requirements or instructions indicated in the guidelines for that academic year take precedence over any other printed material.

 Students are encouraged to include additional materials, written or pictorial, that provide further evidence of skills and abilities and of the aptitude and commitment to the major.
 When any work submitted is not completely original, the source must be given.
 When work is of a team nature, the applicant's role should be clearly indicated.
-Original examples or slides must not be submitted.
+Original examples or slides must not be submitted unless specified in the guidelines.
 All examples must be photographs or other reproduction graphic media.

 Return of Portfolios.
 Application documents (pages 1-5) remain the property of the College of Architecture and Environmental Design.
 However, the remainder of the portfolio is returned after the admissions review, provided the applicant encloses a self-addressed return mailer with sufficient prepaid postage.
-Portfolios may be claimed in person after July 2, 2003.
+Portfolios may be claimed in person after July 2, 2004.
 If the applicant provides written permission, another person may claim the portfolio.
 After one year, unclaimed portfolios are discarded.
 While care is taken in handling the portfolios, no liability for lost or damaged materials is assumed by the college or school.